/*

 </div>You taxi to Signature, shut down, and step out of the airplane into the kind of Monday morning that makes you remember why you bought this machine.
 The ride pulled up to the FBO at 0939.
 The board meeting starts in twenty-one minutes.
 You will be ten minutes early.

 You did not perform any one astonishing piece of flying today.
 You copied amendments cleanly, handed off information controllers asked for, flew speeds that kept you and the regional jet apart, held when asked, re-briefed when the runway changed, and executed a go-around when a truck made a bad decision on the runway surface.
-The single most important moment of the flight was the one where you did nothing creative: you pushed the throttles up, retracted the flaps, and flew the published missed.
+The single most important moment of the flight was the one where you did nothing creative: you pushed the throttle up, cleaned up on schedule, and flew the published missed.

 <hr>